microsoft/promptflow/examples/tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md

 ```bash
 pf run visualize --name 'base_run,eval_run'
 ```
-> ⚠ For Windows CMD users, please use double quotes instead of single quotes in the `--name` argument.
+> ℹ️ For Windows CMD users, please use double quotes instead of single quotes in the `--name` argument.
 The command should be like this:
 > ```sh
 > pf run visualize --name "base_run,eval_run"
 > ```